 The good news is healthcare professionals now have more tools than ever to help make a difference in awareness, management, and treatment for heart health.

-The American Heart Association provides resources for professionals to use directly as well as information that can be shared with patients for their own use.
+The AHA provides resources for professionals to use directly as well as information that can be shared with patients for their own use.
 The AHA website for professionals provides the latest news and links to research, plus an extensive listing of resources by topic.
 The organization also offers sites such as My Life Check that can be recommended to your patients for their ongoing learning and management of their heart health.

 Our library of AHA Training includes the following:

 Courses for Healthcare Professionals